zosterday/zosterday/README.md

 7. **[Virus Simulation](https://github.com/zosterday/virus-simulation)** - A 2d Unity simulation that takes an infection chance on contact and a chance to heal after 10 seconds of being infected and simulates the spread of a virus!

 Feel free to explore these projects and see what I've been up to! 🚀

-## What Drives Me:

-- 🚀 **Game Development**: I love crafting immersive gameplay, designing captivating visuals, and solving the unique challenges that come with building games.
-- 🌟 **Clean Code Advocate**: I believe that well-organized, efficient code is the foundation of any successful project.
-I'm constantly honing my skills to write code that's not just functional but also elegant.
-- 📚 **Lifelong Learner**: The tech world evolves rapidly, and I'm committed to staying ahead.
-Whether it's learning a new language, exploring design patterns, or diving into performance optimization, I'm always hungry for knowledge.